 As a graduate student at the University of North Texas, William held the guitar chair with the world-renowned and Grammy-nominated One O’ Clock Lab Band.
-As a member of the One O’ Clock, William performed alongside such jazz luminaries as John Clayton, Wayne Bergeron, Terell Stafford, Dennis DiBlasio, and Frank Greene.
-Additionally, William can be heard featured on the band’s 2012 release: Lab 2012.
+As a member of the One O’ Clock, William performed alongside such jazz luminaries as John Clayton, Wayne Bergeron, and Terell Stafford, and he can be heard featured on the band’s 2012 release Lab 2012.

 William holds a Bachelor of Music degree in Jazz Studies from Capital University (Columbus, OH), and a Master of Music degree from the University of North Texas, where he held a position as a Graduate Teaching Fellow.